pagekit/docs/developer/modules.md

 ## Widget options

-If your module wants to add a configuration screen to the Widget editor (which is often the case when developing a theme), you can use the `widget` property to add default options to the widget object (a complete example for a widget configuration screen is in the [Theme tutorial](../tutorials/theme.md#adding-widget-options)).
+If your module wants to add a configuration screen to the widget editor (which is often the case when developing a theme), you can use the `widget` property to add default options to the widget object (a complete example for a widget configuration screen is in the [Theme tutorial](../tutorials/theme.md#adding-widget-options)).

 In the following example, a theme defines a `panel` property which is automatically added to every widget object that is rendered.
 By default, the property will have the empty string as its value.